segunsub/oo-js-mini-project/README.md

 ### Design

 Before you touch the `index.js` file, you **MUST** have a solid game plan.
 Create class diagrams for each of the classes you plan to build.
-Determine, what is the [Minimum Viable Product](https://www.interaction-design.org/literature/article/minimum-viable-product-mvp-and-design-balancing-risk-to-gain-reward) (MVP) for this project?
+Determine: What is the [Minimum Viable Product](https://www.interaction-design.org/literature/article/minimum-viable-product-mvp-and-design-balancing-risk-to-gain-reward) (MVP) for this project?
 All of the domains above *could* be built out using only 2 or 3 key classes.
-A common pitfall is to bite off more than one can chew, so before you write 5+ classes, determine which classes and methods are most important and are part of your MVP.
+A common pitfall is to bite off more than one can chew.
+Before you write 5+ classes, determine which classes and methods are most important and are part of your MVP.
 All other classes and methods will be stretch goals (features that get built *only* if time permits).

 No matter what domain you are buiding out from the list above, **an instructor must approve your class diagrams before you start coding**.